jasper-zanjani/notes/books/itprotv-linux+.md

 ## xk0004-39 Filtering traffic with firewalld
 ## xk0004-40 Filtering traffic with iptables
 ## xk0004-41 Backup and restore data

 ## xk0004-42 Configuring bash
+Login scripts don't just apply to bash and will apply to all user logins, except for those in the user's home directory:
+  - `/etc/bashrc` functions and aliases
+  - `/etc/profile`
+  - `/etc/profile.d/*`
+  - `~/.profile`
+  - `~/.bash_profile`
+Bash configuration files:
+  - `/etc/bashrc`
+  - `~/.bashrc`
+`set -o allexport` : make all variables global (not recommended) Shell scripts can be refactored as functions in the .bashrc file.
+To make these functions available to all users, a function can be placed within the `/etc/bashrc` or in the `/etc/skel/.bashrc` which will be used as the template for all new users' profiles

 ## xk0004-43 Writing a bash script
 ## xk0004-44 Scheduling tasks, 1
 ## xk0004-45 Scheduling tasks, 2